ubirch/ubirch-lights/README.md

-# ubirch lights, a sensor installation of light color
+# ubirch lights, a sensory installation of light color

 It is the code that runs the [re:publica 2015 FEWL installation](https://www.facebook.com/findingeuropewithlights/).
 The code runs on our own first generation boards insight hand made lamps as well as special RGB sensors